Stochastic Neural Network Symmetrisation in Markov Categories: Group theory in Markov categories

 \subsection{Lifting group constructions}

-It is somewhat tedious to specify groups, actions, and orbit maps in $\Stoch$ or $\TopStoch$ directly, because the morphisms of these categories are Markov kernels, which are not as straightforward to write down as ordinary functions are.
-The following technical result provides a convenient way around this.
+It is usually tedious to specify groups, actions, and so on in $\Stoch$ or $\TopStoch$ directly, because the morphisms of these categories are Markov kernels, which are not as straightforward to write down as ordinary functions are.
+The following result provides a convenient way around this.

-\begin{proposition} Suppose $\C$ and $\D$ are Markov categories, where $\D$ is the Kleisli category of a symmetric monoidal monad on $\C$.
-Then the standard inclusion functor $\C \to \D$ lifts groups, actions, equivariant morphisms, and orbit maps from $\C$ to $\D$. \end{proposition}